 How to Prevent Varicose Veins

-Many pregnant women wonder how to prevent varicose veins in pregnancy.
+Many of our patients wonder how to prevent varicose veins in legs and during pregnancy.
 Though your individual risk factors will play a part in varicose vein development there are a few things you can do to both help reduce the likelihood of varicose veins and also help learn how to treat varicose veins during pregnancy.
 These tips can also be applied to anyone who suffers from varicose veins regularly.

 - Wear compression stockings